tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.2.1:
+- Move global `sQuery` and `sql` variables into local scope to prevent conflicts with custom user formfiles.

 ## 0.2.0:
 - BREAKING CHANGE:  This modification requires an addition to `nui_c_storage`, so be sure to copy over all of your current configuration values to the new `nui_c_storage`.